brenmcnamara/ML/papers/002/README.md

 ## What are future directions for this research?

 1. One avenue for future research is exploring better evaluation metrics for words and phrases.
-The evalaution metrics used in this paper were subjective and dependent on the corpus.
+The evaluation metrics used in this paper were subjective and dependent on the corpus.
 Having an evaluation that is (1) more objective (not defined by human-made examples), (2) independent of any particular corpus, and (3) capable of capturing non-linear relationships between words is an important foundation for continued work with word vector